We’ve hit 3 weeks since my Sydney trip so I’m getting a wriggle on and finally posting about it!

 - 5 days in Perth in October

-The best bit I’m REALLY excited about with all these trips is that I’ll be going whale watching in ALL of those locations!! 😁 I deliberately moved my trip to Canada earlier so that I could visit during their whale watching season.
+The best bit I’m REALLY excited about with these trips is I’ll be going whale watching in ALL of those locations!! 😁 I deliberately moved my trip to Canada earlier so that I could visit during their whale watching season.

 Stay tuned!
 No doubt I’ll be posting updates in the coming days/weeks.
 In the meantime, if anyone has any suggestions for things to do/places to stay/spots to visit for Canada or Perth, please feel free to share in the comments – I’d appreciate any help!

 Some changes were made to how I wanted this website to work.
 I didn’t want it to be just a photography shop/portfolio… I miss having somewhere to post my stories.
 Travel, whale watching… and whatever else happens to pop into my head.

 So.
 A decision was made to scrap the old stuff and start with a clean slate.

 Now I just have to figure out how to work this layout properly… 😬